How confident are you that you are correctly managing your ITAD (IT Asset Disposition)?

 ITAD fines for policies and procedures

 In August 2020 reports indicated Morgan Stanley bank was facing seven class action lawsuits related to multiple data breaches because 1) the vendor they were using the manage their ITAD did not correctly scrub their devices when decommissioning and 2) were unable to locate retired servers.
-Earlier this year, The ITAM Review reported Morgan Stanley was fined $60 million from Treasury Department due to their oversight failures with their ITAD policies and procedures.
+Earlier, The ITAM Review reported Morgan Stanley was fined $60 million from Treasury Department due to their oversight failures with their ITAD policies and procedures.
 Of all the processes a managed services vendor is responsible for, data security is at the top of the list.

 With Covid-19 companies had to rapidly scramble to buy new assets to allow their employees to work from home.
 The world is moving towards a new normal that will mean at least some employees will return to the office at some point.
 That leaves a surplus of assets that will need to be managed, upgraded, repaired and decommissioned.
 Managing all of this is time consuming and many companies choose to outsource the work.